HewlettPackard/shs-docs/docs/portal/developer-portal/operations/cassini_retry_handler_logging.md

   echo -2 > /run/cxi/cxi0/config/log_increment
   ```

 Accepted values are in the range -7 to 7.
-Increment or decrement will be capped based on base LogLevelMax.
+Increment or decrement will be capped based on the base `LogLevelMax`.
 For example, if the base log level is `LOG_DEBUG (7)`, you cannot increase the log level further.

 ## Log forwarding